vrecek/image-resizer/README.md

 Resizes provided image by percent or pixels (default percent) <br>
 if Y value is present, it will ignore aspect ratio <br><br>

+- Install imagemagick on your system! <br>
-- Clone from repository <br>
+- Clone repository <br>
 - `npm install` <br>
-- Compile SCSS into src/css/ folder<br>
 - `npm run package`
+- run my-app.exe